alikiki/alikiki.github.io/drafts/compression.md

 One of the methods for apply positive-negative variation is breaking an object or concept down into its consituent parts.
 Especially in social contexts, these constituent parts come together and form **relationships** in order to form the whole.
 The "positive space" of the object then consists of the parts themselves, while the "negative space" consists of the relationships between the parts.

 Positive-negative variation is easily visualized by taking any network and breaking it down into its nodes and edges.
 The positive space is just the nodes without the edges, and likewise the negative space is the edges without the nodes.
 From a positive FOR, the properties of the nodes become visible.
-The negative FOR reveals how nodes behave when they clash with other nodes.
-I've always said it and I'll say it again: "people in isolation are simple, but people in relations are complicated."
+The negative FOR reveals how nodes behave when they clash with other nodes. *footnote: I've always said it and I'll say it again: "people are simple, but it's only when people come into relationships that things get complicated."*

 ### Relative-absolute variation

 You can put different variations together to get new flavors.
 The relative-absolute variation is one such variation - it is the combination of size and positive-negative variation in that it is positive-negative variation viewed on a micro-scale.
+It attacks the question "How does the **essence** of an object affect the nature of its **existence**, and vice versa?".

 The insight for relative-absolute variation is that, except for things that live in complete isolation,

 [^relative-absolute]: I can't think of one... can you?

  most objects or concepts have a relative and an absolute definition.
 The former defines by way of relationships to other things, whereas the latter defines the thing in its own terms.

 In other words, a relative definition is dependent on other things, while an absolute definition is independent and can stand on its own.
 For example, my own relative definitions would be "first son of - and -, brother of -", while my absolute definition would be "homo sapien".

 The absolute definitions automatically imply any relative definitions, if and when the absolute definitions exist.
 Wouldn't it be nice if we had absolute definitions for every object and concept, then?
-Sadly, absolute definitions rarely exist in the social sphere, so relative definitions are all we can work with.
+Sadly, absolute definitions rarely exist in the social sphere, so relative definitions are usually all we can work with.

-The idea is that as the pixels of a screen get smaller, the overall picture becomes clearer and the divisions between the pixels become less obvious.

-I'm sure as
+It is possible for relative definitions to imply absolute definitions, hence making relative and absolute equivalent.
+Refer to Case Study 1 for the canonical example.

 ## Caveat: cross-contaminated FORs

 Sometimes, descriptions carry over into other FORs.
+The tricky bit with relative-absolute variation is that the absolute definition implies the relative defintions. (footnote: although the implication may not be clear.)

 ## Case studies

 Most of these case studies are very math-flavored, so I've marked the case studies that are particularly math-heavy with an asterisk.

-### Derivatives

-Size variation shows that a bendy, non-linear object has

 ### *Cauchy sequences

+Sequences are a perfect demonstration of the relative-absolute variation at work.

+Assume that we're in a generic metric space $(E, \rho)$.
+Recall the definition of Cauchy sequences: A sequence $\{a_n\}$ is a *Cauchy sequence* if for all $\epsilon > 0$, there exists $N \in \N$ such that if $m, n \geq N$, then $\rho(a_m, a_n) < \epsilon. $ Now, a sequence $\{a_n\}$ converges $a \in E$ if for all $\epsilon > 0$, there exists $N \in \N$ such that if $n \geq N$, then $\rho(a_n , a) < \epsilon.$

+Notice that a Cauchy sequence gives a relative definition: the convergent-esque behavior of a sequence is determined by the distances between the elements past a certain threshold.
+On the other hand, the definition of convergence is absolute.

+In the all cases, convergence implies Cauchy-ness.
+However, the converse is not always true.
+This seems non-intuitive, as you'd expect elements that get closer and closer to each other to converge to **something**.
+This means that finding a condition for which Cauchy-ness implies convergence is a non-trivial task.

+Luckily, we know what that condition is.
+The spaces where the converse holds are called *complete metric spaces*.
+In complete metric spaces, Cauchy sequences and convergent sequences are equivalent.
+In other words, the relative definition equals the absolute definition. (footnote: complete metric spaces actually exist e.g. the real numbers)

+This is **highly** unusual.
+It's very rare for relative and absolute definitions to match up.
+Things like complete metric spaces don't pop up often in the natural/social world, so understandably I haven't found a social analogue for complete metric spaces yet.

 ### Case study 1: Fractals